Photo by Innerbody Research

 Here's a short video showing the sort of package you'll receive in the mail if you order from Thesis, as well as sharing summary details about its effectiveness from our team who tested it:

-TruBrain’s drinkable nootropics take a similar approach but are ultimately less effective because not every formula has the same scientific robustness as all of Thesis’, and the drinkable liquid means there are more ingredients necessary for a good flavor — like agave syrup, xylitol, citric acid, and cane sugar — that you just won’t see in a capsule nootropic like Thesis.
+TruBrain’s drinkable nootropics come in multiple formulas, too (Sleep, Mellow, Matcha, Mushrooms, Medium Strong, and Extra Strong), but a majority of them have the same ingredients and generalized focus, just at different strengths or doses.
+And the drinkable liquid means more “filler” ingredients are included for a good flavor — like agave syrup, xylitol, citric acid, and cane sugar — that you won’t see in a capsule nootropic like Thesis or Mind Lab Pro.

 Winner: Thesis

-Except for TruBrain, all other nootropics come in homogenous capsules or tablets in a big bottle, which means lots of counting and a commitment to either caffeinated or non-caffeinated formulas.
-Add in the excellent starter kit so you can try four of the six formulas before committing to your favorite few, and it becomes clear why we consider Thesis to be the most convenient nootropic.
+Except for TruBrain, all other nootropics come in homogenous capsules or tablets in a big bottle, which means a lot of counting and a commitment to either caffeinated or non-caffeinated formulas.
+Add in the excellent Thesis starter kit so you can try four of the six formulas before committing to your favorite few, and it becomes clear why we consider Thesis to be the most convenient nootropic.

-On the other hand, you can take TruBrain’s six nootropic formulas in three different forms: liquid pouches (like squeezable applesauce), capsules, or powder sticks.
-It also offers a “brain aging” supplement with its own separate formula.
+On the other hand, you can drink TruBrain’s six nootropic formulas out of pouches (like squeezable applesauce).
 This is the only liquid nootropic worth its salt right now, providing a convenient option for people who can’t swallow pills.
-Like Thesis’ packets, it’s also easier to carry and take with you, and you won’t have to worry about dividing up your daily dose.
+Like Thesis’ packets, they’re easy to carry and take with you, and you won’t have to worry about dividing up your daily dose.

-Some of our favorite nootropic companies center on one formula.
-Others have broad horizons and create multiple lines of products.
-It can make trying to compare nootropic supplements confusing at best.
-To simplify things, we’ve created two charts:
+Some of our favorite nootropic companies center on one formula (like Revive), while others (such as TruBrain and Nootropics Depot) have broad horizons and create multiple lines of products.
+This can make trying to compare nootropic supplements confusing at best.
+To simplify things, we’ve created a few charts:

-Here are a few important facts about the companies themselves:
+Finally, here are a few important facts about the companies behind our top picks, including product testing and other policies:

 Broadly speaking, nootropics are substances that improve your cognitive functioning.
-This definition is generous as it applies equally to supplements, prescription medication, and recreational drugs.
-In recent years, the supplement industry has grabbed onto this term to describe products with vitamins, minerals, amino acids, and botanicals that are designed to improve your brain game.
-We’ll follow suit and focus on nootropic supplements in this guide.
+This definition is generous as it applies equally to supplements, prescription medication, and some recreational drugs.
+In recent years, the supplement industry has grabbed onto this term to describe products with vitamins, minerals, amino acids, and botanicals that are designed to boost your brain power.

 Nootropic supplements may have one ingredient, or they may have dozens.
-Some ingredient lists look similar to multivitamins, and others focus more on cutting-edge botanicals.
-Because no two brains are identical, the best nootropic for our team or other people may not work for you, but we’ll provide all of the research and information you need to make the best decision in this guide.
+Some ingredient lists look similar to multivitamins, and others focus more on botanicals and amino acids.
+Because no two brains are identical, the best nootropic for our team or other people may not work for you, but we’ll provide all of the research and information you need in this guide to make the best decision for your needs.

 Contemporary nootropics generally have three main goals: